sagiegurari/duckscript/README.md

 /// * `output_variable` - The output variable name (if defined)
 /// * `instructions` - The entire list of instructions which make up the currently running script
 /// * `commands` - The currently known commands
-/// * `meta_info` - The current instruction line meta info including (if available) the source file and line number in that source file
 /// * `line` - The current instruction line number (global line number after including all scripts into one global script) fn run_with_context(
     &self,